A Unified Framework for Probabilistic Component Analysis: A Unified ML Framework for Component Analysis

-\looseness-1In the following we will show that by substituting the above priors in Eq. \ref{eq:model} and maximising the likelihood we get a $\mathbf{W}$ which is the same direction (up to a scale ambiguity) to the deterministic PCA, LDA and LPPs and SFA.
-Firstly, by substituting the general prior (Eq. \ref{eq:general_prior}) in the likelihood, we obtain
+where the model parameters are defined as $\Psi=\{\sigma_x^2, \mathbf{W},\sigma^2_{1:N},\lambda_{1:N}\}$.
+In the following we will show that by substituting the above priors in Eq. \ref{eq:model} and maximising the likelihood we obtain loadings $\mathbf{W}$ which are co-directional (up to a scale ambiguity) to deterministic PCA, LDA and LPPs and SFA.
+Firstly, by substituting the general prior (Eq. \ref{eq:general_prior}) in the likelihood (Eq. \ref{eq:model}), we obtain